Shun Zhi Emperor Fu Lin — Smart Monarch of the Qing Dynasty with A Mysterious Ending

 Positive Consequences of Shunzhi Emperor's Governance

-He banned the Movement of Enclosure by Manchu nobles, and encouraged civilians to exploit and cultivate more farmlands.
+He banned the Movement of Enclosure by Manchu nobles and encouraged civilians to exploit and cultivate more farmlands.

 Shunzhi Emperor's Sad Love Story

-Later, Shunzhi Emperor met one of his general’s wife, some people say this general was one of his younger brothers.
+Two years later, the Shunzhi Emperor met one of his general’s wife, some people say this general was one of his younger brothers.

 Shunzhi Emperor, then, tried very hard to make this woman named Dong to be his queen, but his mother and other aristocrats strongly disagreed.

-So Dong became Shunzhi’s favorite and honorable imperial concubine, and they spent some happy times together.
+So, Dong became Shunzhi’s favorite and honorable imperial concubine, and they spent some happy times together.

 Most people believed that they were soul mate, and Dong was indeed the love of his life.

 But he told the whole world that this was his first beloved child, and gave him many honorable titles, which was against the royal traditions.

 Shunzhi Emperor's Sudden Disappear and Mysterious End

-The next year after Dong’s death, Shunzhi Emperor left the world; his seven-year-old son Xuan Ye ascended to the throne.
+The Shunzhi Emperor left the world in the next year after Dong’s death, and his seven-year-old son Xuan Ye ascended to the throne.

 Anyway, this bright emperor left to his heir a relatively stable empire with much less hostile civilians.